Welcome to the News Photographers Association of Canada

 If you’re renewing an account, as much as possible please use the same name and e-mail address as before.
 This way, your previous posts and account history will remain attached to the same account.

-If you’ve forgotten your password, the password recovery feature won’t work if you’ve changed your e-mail address.
+If you’ve forgotten your password, the password recovery feature won’t work if your e-mail address has changed.
 Let us know and we can help.

 To contact us, please use, of course, the Contact Us page.